axa-ch/web-toolkit/docs/design/components/buttons.md

 - Regular button: A rectangular button that represents a primary or secondary action of a section
 - Floating action button: A circular button representing an *important action that is omnipresent*

->Checklist: Buttons
-- Avoid secondary actions whenever possible
+> - Avoid secondary actions whenever possible
-- Previous always stays left of next
+> - Previous always stays left of next
-- Group actions
+> - Group actions
-- Always set a useful label and/or icon, to let the user know what will happen next
+> - Always set a useful label and/or icon, to let the user know what will happen next

 # Floating action buttons